adrianburluc/projects/simple_web_calculator/README.md

 ## Simple Web Calculator
 A simple web application developed in 2021.
-It simulates the calculator application on a device.
+It simulates the calculator app on a device.

 <table>
  <tr>